-PRECIOUS-Palladium breaks $1,500 barrier in record run; gold rises
+PRECIOUS-Palladium breaks $1,500 barrier for first time; gold also rises

 On the technical front, “the next psychological level is $1,350, but what is more important is that gold breaks above the$1,365 level,” Boele said.

-Reporting by K. Sathya Narayanan and Karthika Suresh Namboothiri in Bengaluru Editing by Alexandra Hudson
+Reporting by K. Sathya Narayanan and Karthika Suresh Namboothiri in Bengaluru; Editing by Alexandra Hudson and Susan Fenton